hack-gpon/hack-gpon.github.io/_ont/ont-sercomm-fg1000b-11.md

 ## Getting/Setting ONU GPON PLOAM password

-PLOAM can be set directly for Text or Hexa (without `0x`) via Web interface if < 10 digit otherwise POST call to URL allow > 10 digits for example 20 digit hex can be setup via (max is 36 digit):
+The PLOAM password can be set directly as text or hex (without `0x`) via the Web interface if shorter than 10 digits, otherwise a POST call to the URL provided below allows passwords longer than 10 digits (max is 36 characters).
+For example a 20-digit long hex password can be set with these commands:

 ```
 curl -i -s -k -X $'POST' -H $'Content-Type: application/x-www-form-urlencoded' \